 Transparency is critical to safe, ethical and secure sharing of data and has been added to the P20 WIN process at several points.
-In 2022, OPM and the participating agencies developed an online data governance manual and data dictionary app, which describe the data accessible through P20 WIN and the policies and procedures for access in clear, non-technical language.
-These materials are integrated with a Data Sharing Playbook which provides more general guidance on data sharing for agency staff.
+In 2023, OPM and the participating agencies introduced the P20 WIN data sharing process to potential participants by introducing them to the online data governance manual and data dictionary app, which describe the data accessible through P20 WIN and the policies and procedures for access in clear, non-technical language.
+These materials are integrated with a Data Sharing Playbook, an easy-to read document which provides more general guidance on data sharing for agency staff.

-To foster public engagement and transparency, the two P20 WIN governing bodies held public meetings through 2021 and 2022.
+To foster public engagement and transparency, the two P20 WIN governing bodies held public meetings through 2023.
 The Executive Board, featuring leadership from each agency, holds quarterly meetings, while the Data Governing Board meets monthly.
 Materials and recordings for these meetings are posted on the P20 WIN website and regularly updated, as are all requests and written agreements.